catalyst-cooperative/pudl-examples/README.md

   background.

 * At a command line, go into the directory which was created by extracting the archive.
-It should contain a file named `pudl-jupyter.tar` -- this is the a Docker image which will run a Jupyter Notebook server for you locally, with all of the PUDL software installed and ready to use.
-But first you need to load this image into your local collection of docker images with this
+It should contain a file named `pudl-jupyter.tar` -- this is a Docker image which will run a Jupyter Notebook server for you locally, with all of the PUDL software installed and ready to use.
+But first you need to load the image into your local collection of docker images with this
   command:
   ```
   docker load -i pudl-jupyter.tar